-These are the essential eligibility criteria to go on to any ARR’s rafting trips.
+These are the essential eligibility criteria for any of ARR’s rafting trips.
 The minimum physical requirements are outlined below but, the thing to remember is, this is an adventure!
-The more you put into it, the more you’ll get out of it.
+Rafting trips are physical in nature and the more you put into it, the more you’ll get out of it.
 We think you’ll enjoy your trip most if you’re in good physical condition.
 We highly recommend participating in all daily activities, if possible.
-This includes side hikes, loading and unloading the boats, setting up your own campsite, and getting yourself on and off the boats multiple times each day.
+This includes side hikes, loading and unloading the boats, setting up your campsite, and getting yourself on and off the boats multiple times each day.
 The guides will give an assessment of the difficulty level before beginning a side hike so you can choose whether to participate.
 They’ll also demonstrate how to set up your campsite and explain how to wash your dishes when you’re at the bottom of the Grand Canyon!

 Each participant must: